 Actually, Halloween might be one of the easiest holidays that you can leverage to get your customers actively involved in your promotions.

-Photo contests are an easy way to engage customers for events like this.
-Plus, if you make sure to include permissions for use in their entry, this is a great way to have customers make some marketing materials for you; instead of vice versa.
+Photo contests are an easy way to engage customers for events like this using relevant content.
+Plus, if you make sure to include permissions for use in their entry, this is a great way to turn a customer into a content creator for you; instead of vice versa.

 Ask your customers to highlight one of your products in a picture with their costume choices for the year.
 The results are sure to fall in line with the spooky spirit of the season, and they can make wonderful additions to your Fall marketing materials for years to come.